-A sexy sci-fi caper starring a bevy of naked alien astronauts and Charles Hawtrey?
+A sexy sci-fi caper starring a bevvy of naked alien astronauts and Charles Hawtrey?

 The first attempt to mix British sex comedy with an episode of Star Trek, Zeta One is partially based on a comic strip that appeared in short-lived fantasy magazine Zeta in the late 1960s.

 Adapted for the big screen by writer/director Michael Cort, the story is told in flashback by British secret agent James Word (played with the minimum amount of effort by Robin Hawdon), whose prime objectives are shagging blonde girls in his funky plastic apartment and smoking in bed.
-Apart from that he does absolutely nothing.
+Apart from that, he does absolutely nothing but talk a lot.

-His boss, ‘W’, despatches his nubile secretary, Yutte Stensgaard, to visit Hawdon at home for an intimate chat.
-He immediately wants to slip her a few classified inches.
-She, however, just wants to hear him recount his latest top secret mission.
+James immediately wants to slip Ann a few classified inches.
+She, however, just wants to hear him recount his latest top-secret mission.

 They agree to compromise by playing strip poker first, a laboriously sluggish game, the build-up to which lasts some 15 brain-numbing minutes . . .